prashantb2400/prashant.me/README.md

 ## About

-I'm Prashant Bhushan, an iOS developer, entrepreneur, and open source contributor.
+I'm Prashant Bhushan, a learner.
 This website hosts my personal blog and information about my work.

 ## Project Structure